BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 Eventually, then you will be able to see it as not yours.
 It’s not that now you need to just “see it as not mine.”
-It is by not acting out of it, guarding your sense doors, taking responsibility for it, allowing it to endure, and not trying to get rid of it - all of these are ways of practicing \[towards\] “not mine.”
+It is by not acting out of it, guarding your sense doors, taking responsibility for it, allowing it to endure, and not trying to get rid of it—all of these are ways of practicing \[towards\] “not mine.”
 When that is sufficiently cultivated, then that whole perverted order on account of taking up the pressure as mine would have faded or would have diminished sufficiently for you to